-In the past, cacitiearrangements were sometimes based on informal agreements.
-However, the better practice is to use written agreements, formally approved by each participating agency's governing body as a binding contract.
+In the past, arrangements were sometimes based on informal agreements.
+However, the better practice is to use written agreements, formally approved by each participating agency's governing body to make sure that everyone has the same understandings as to each party's roles and responsibilities.
 Such agreements protect participating entities and prevent misunderstandings related to maintenance, operations, liability, ownership or cost sharing.1